Peter-Kahl/Epistemic-Humility-and-the-Transposition-of-Ethical-Duties-into-Epistemic-Duties/README.md

 ## Cite this work

-Kahl, P. (2025). _Epistemic humility and the transposition of ethical duties into epistemic duties: A philosophical and fiduciary inquiry into the normative foundations of knowledge_ (3rd edn.).
+Kahl, P. (2025). _Epistemic humility and the transposition of ethical duties into epistemic duties: A philosophical and fiduciary inquiry into the normative foundations of knowledge_ (v2).
 Lex et Ratio Ltd. https://github.com/Peter-Kahl/Epistemic-Humility-and-the-Transposition-of-Ethical-Duties-into-Epistemic-Duties

 ## Publisher & Licence

 First published in Great Britain by Peter Kahl, 2025-06-21.\
-2nd edition published by Lex et Ratio Ltd, 2025-08-17.\
+2nd edition published by Lex et Ratio Ltd, 2025-08-17.
-3rd edition published by Lex et Ratio Ltd, 2025-09-11.

 © 2025 Lex et Ratio Ltd. Licensed under Creative Commons BY-NC-ND 4.0.\
 You may share this work for non-commercial purposes with attribution and without modification.\